Where are the pins made?

 I've got this great idea(traced screenshot from an episode of a tv show) pin...will you make it?

-No. I have no interest in making products of unlicensed artwork.
+No. We have no interest in making products of unlicensed artwork.
 We know the bootleg market is huge and there are plenty of places that will make them for you.
-I'm not that guy.
-If it's legit parody or some original artistic take that is off brand, I'm ok with it.
-I do not want to make your disney rip off pins.
-Intellectual property is something I value.
-Just because it may be part of pop culture does not mean that someone didn't put years into creating something original, so you profiting from their ideas is not ok in my eyes.
-I can't recognize everything but if I do, I won't make it.
+We are not that place.
+If it's legit parody, sometimes it can be ok.
+We do not want to make your disney rip off pins.
+Intellectual property is something we value.
+Just because it may be part of pop culture does not mean that someone didn't put years into creating something original, so you profiting from their ideas is not ok in our eyes.
+We can't recognize everything but if we do, we won't make it.

 Part B....will you make "fan art" pins?

 No. Still not your property and legally, you can sell a single item of fan art you made but you are not allowed to merchandise it into 100 pins or prints or shirts.
 A single piece of fan art is considered a private commission.
 That by no means makes it legal to create a product from it to sell.
-I know you see everyone selling rip off pins, but I don't want to make them.
+We know you see everyone selling rip off pins, but we don't want to make them.
 Not only can you get a cease and desist sent to you if you get busted, but you could also face legal action from the owner of that property.

 What makes a pin "die-cut"?